MicrosoftDocs/microsoft-community-training/microsoft-community-training/OSS-Version/frequently-asked-questions/faqs-user-management.md

 ### How can I setup Single Sign On for Community Training platform with an existing identity provider?

-Community Training (Microsoft community training) platform supports all the standard OAuth 2.0 and OpenID connect auth service provider and Single Sign-On can be enabled between the existing system and Microsoft community training platform seamlessly.
+Community Training (Community training) platform supports all the standard OAuth 2.0 and OpenID connect auth service provider and Single Sign-On can be enabled between the existing system and Community training platform seamlessly.
 See the [**deployment guide for more details**](../infrastructure-management/install-your-platform-instance/configure-login-social-work-school-account.md#social-account-or-email-based-authentication).

-In case of the existing identity system is not OAuth2.0 / OpenID connect based then enabling Single Sign On between Microsoft community training and the existing system will require custom work as highlighted flow diagram below.
+In case of the existing identity system is not OAuth2.0 / OpenID connect based then enabling Single Sign On between Community training and the existing system will require custom work as highlighted flow diagram below.
 Please raise a support ticket for more information and kick start the SSO discussion.

 For all queries regarding SSO and/or custom login, contact us via  **[HelpDesk](https://sangamhelpdesk.microsoftcrmportals.com/SignIn?ReturnUrl=%2Fsupport%2Fcreate-case%2F)** and leave your requirements in the ticket description.